 Volunteers provide intervention and support services to victims and the Advocates organization.

-Please contact our volunteer coordinator at firstname.lastname@example.org to learn about the volunteer opportunities available.
+Please contact our volunteer coordinator at email@example.com to learn about the volunteer opportunities available, or submit interest below.

 24/7 SafeLine Volunteers

-- While on call, volunteers are asked to be available to provide crisis intervention and confidential support for survivors in the community.
-Calls come from law enforcement, other professionals, and sometimes directly from survivors themselves.
+- SafeLine volunteers provide crisis intervention and confidential support for survivors in the community.

-- Safeline volunteers are required to attend 16 hours of Core training which all volunteers are required to attend.
+- All volunteers are required to attend 16 hours of Core training to better understand the issues of sexual and domestic violence.

-- Additionally, Safeline volunteers receive 24 hours of training specifically to prepare them to work with survivors, which they must complete in order for their communication with callers to be legally confidential.
+- Safeline volunteers also receive additional training to prepare for responding to survivors (also required for all communication with callers to be legally confidential).

-- Safeline volunteers are provided ongoing support from Advocates staff and other volunteers.
+- Safeline volunteers recieve ongoing support from Advocates staff and other volunteers.
 They are asked to attend meetings at least once every three months and to check in regularly with staff.

 Office and Logistical Support Volunteer

-Support Advocates staff and volunteers by answering phone calls, organizing, assisting with events, tabling, and other logistical tasks as needed.
+Support Advocates staff and volunteers through clerical work, special projects, assisting with event production or 'tabling', and other logistical tasks as needed.

 - OLS Volunteers are asked to attend 16 hours of basic training so that they are able to answer questions about the agency’s services and the issues we attend to.
 No additional training is required.